-This component measures the impact of each state's principal tax on business activities and accounts for 19.7 percent of each state's total score.
-It is well established that the extent of business taxation can affect a business' level of economic activity within a state.
+This component measures the impact of each state's principal tax on business activities and accounts for 20.8 percent of each state's total score.
+It is well established that the extent of business taxation can affect a business's level of economic activity within a state.
 For example, Newman (1982) found that differentials in state corporate income taxes were a major factor influencing the movement of industry to Southern states.
 Two decades later, with global investment greatly expanded, Agostini and Tulayasathien (2001) determined that a state's corporate tax rate is the most relevant tax in the investment decisions of foreign investors.

 Most states levy standard corporate income taxes on profit (gross receipts minus expenses).
 Some states, however, problematically impose taxes on the gross receipts of businesses with few or no deductions for expenses.
 Between 2005 and 2010, for example, Ohio phased in the Commercial Activities Tax (CAT), which has a rate of 0.26 percent.
 Washington has the Business and Occupation (B&O) Tax, which is a multi-rate tax (depending on industry) on the gross receipts of Washington businesses.
-Delaware has a similar Manufacturers' and Merchants' License Tax, as does Virginia with its locally-levied Business/Professional/ Occupational License (BPOL) tax and West Virginia with its local Business & Occupation (B&O) tax.
-Texas also added the Margin Tax, a complicated gross receipts tax, in 2007, and Nevada adopted the gross receipts-based multi-rate Commerce Tax in 2015.
-Oregon is scheduled to impose a new modified gross receipts tax beginning in 2020.
-However, in
+Delaware has a similar Manufacturers' and Merchants' License Tax, as does Virginia with its locally-levied Business/Professional/Occupational License (BPOL) tax and West Virginia with its local Business & Occupation (B&O) tax.
+Texas also added the Margin Tax, a complicated gross receipts tax, in 2007, Nevada adopted the gross receipts-based multirate Commerce Tax in 2015, and Oregon implemented a new modified gross receipts tax this year.
+However, in 2011, Michigan passed a significant corporate tax reform that eliminated the state's modified gross receipts tax and replaced it with a 6 percent corporate income tax, effective January 1, 2012.
+The previous tax had been in place since 2007, and Michigan's repeal followed others in Kentucky (2006) and New Jersey (2006).
+Several states contemplated gross receipts taxes in 2017, but none were adopted.